ajv-validator/ajv/README.md

   - `true` (default) - the referenced schemas that don't have refs in them are inlined, regardless of their size - that substantially improves performance at the cost of the bigger size of compiled schema functions.
   - `false` - to not inline referenced schemas (they will be compiled as separate functions).
   - integer number - to limit the maximum number of keywords of the schema that will be inlined.
+- _passContext_: pass validation context to custom keyword functions.
+If this option is `true` and you pass some context to the compiled validation function with `validate.call(context, data)`, the `context` will be available as `this` in your custom keywords.
+By default `this` is Ajv instance.
 - _loopRequired_: by default `required` keyword is compiled into a single expression (or a sequence of statements in `allErrors` mode).
 In case of a very large number of properties in this keyword it may result in a very big validation function.
 Pass integer to set the number of properties above which `required` keyword will be validated in a loop - smaller validation function size but also worse performance.
 - _multipleOfPrecision_: by default `multipleOf` keyword is validated by comparing the result of division with parseInt() of that result.
 It works for dividers that are bigger than 1.
 For small dividers such as 0.01 the result of the division is usually not integer (even when it should be integer, see issue #84).
 If you need to use fractional dividers set this option to some positive integer N to have `multipleOf` validated using this formula: `Math.abs(Math.round(division) - division) < 1e-N` (it is slower but allows for float arithmetics deviations).
-- _missingRefs_: handling of missing referenced schemas.
-Option values:
-  - `true` (default) - if the reference cannot be resolved during compilation the exception is thrown.
-The thrown error has properties `missingRef` (with hash fragment) and `missingSchema` (without it).
-Both properties are resolved relative to the current base id (usually schema id, unless it was substituted).
-  - `"ignore"` - to log error during compilation and always pass validation.
-  - `"fail"` - to log error and successfully compile schema but fail validation if this rule is checked.
-- _loadSchema_: asynchronous function that will be used to load remote schemas when the method `compileAsync` is used and some reference is missing (option `missingRefs` should NOT be 'fail' or 'ignore').
-This function should accept 2 parameters: remote schema uri and node-style callback.
-See example in [Asynchronous compilation](#asynchronous-compilation).
-- _uniqueItems_: validate `uniqueItems` keyword (true by default).
-- _unicode_: calculate correct length of strings with unicode pairs (true by default).
-Pass `false` to use `.length` of strings that is faster, but gives "incorrect" lengths of strings with unicode pairs - each unicode pair is counted as two characters.
+- _errorDataPath_: set `dataPath` to point to 'object' (default) or to 'property' (default behavior in versions before 2.0) when validating keywords `required`, `additionalProperties` and `dependencies`.
+- _messages_: Include human-readable messages in errors. `true` by default. `false` can be passed when custom messages are used (e.g. with [ajv-i18n](https://github.com/epoberezkin/ajv-i18n)).
 - _beautify_: format the generated function with [js-beautify](https://github.com/beautify-web/js-beautify) (the validating function is generated without line-breaks). `npm install js-beautify` to use this option. `true` or js-beautify options can be passed.
 - _cache_: an optional instance of cache to store compiled schemas using stable-stringified schema as a key.
 For example, set-associative cache [sacjs](https://github.com/epoberezkin/sacjs) can be used.
 If not passed then a simple hash is used which is good enough for the common use case (a limited number of statically defined schemas).
 Cache should have methods `put(key, value)`, `get(key)` and `del(key)`.
-- _errorDataPath_: set `dataPath` to point to 'object' (default) or to 'property' (default behavior in versions before 2.0) when validating keywords `required`, `additionalProperties` and `dependencies`.
-- _jsonPointers_: set `dataPath` propery of errors using [JSON Pointers](https://tools.ietf.org/html/rfc6901) instead of JavaScript property access notation.
-- _messages_: Include human-readable messages in errors. `true` by default. `false` can be passed when custom messages are used (e.g. with [ajv-i18n](https://github.com/epoberezkin/ajv-i18n)).
-- _v5_: add keywords `switch`, `constant`, `contains`, `patternGroups`, `formatMaximum` / `formatMinimum` and `exclusiveFormatMaximum` / `exclusiveFormatMinimum` from [JSON-schema v5 proposals](https://github.com/json-schema/json-schema/wiki/v5-Proposals).
-With this option added schemas without `$schema` property are validated against [v5 meta-schema](https://raw.githubusercontent.com/epoberezkin/ajv/master/lib/refs/json-schema-v5.json#). `false` by default.
-- _async_: determines how Ajv compiles asynchronous schemas (see [Asynchronous validation](#asynchronous-validation)) to functions.
-Option values:
-  - `"*"` / `"co*"` - compile to generator function ("co*" - wrapped with `co.wrap`).
-If generators are not supported and you don't provide `transpile` option, the exception will be thrown when Ajv instance is created.
-  - `"es7"` - compile to es7 async function.
-Unless your platform supports them you need to provide `transpile` option.
-Currently only MS Edge 13 with flag supports es7 async functions according to [compatibility table](http://kangax.github.io/compat-table/es7/)).
-  - `true` - if transpile option is not available Ajv will choose the first supported/installed async/transpile modes in this order: "co*" (native generator with co.wrap), "es7"/"nodent", "es7"/"regenerator" during the creation of the Ajv instance.
-If none of the options is available the exception will be thrown.
-  - `undefined`- Ajv will choose the first available async mode in the same way as with `true` option but when the first asynchronous schema is compiled.
-- _transpile_: determines whether Ajv transpiles compiled asynchronous validation function.
-Option values:
-  - `"nodent"` - transpile with [nodent](https://github.com/MatAtBread/nodent).
-If nodent is not installed, the exception will be thrown. nodent can only transpile es7 async functions; it will enforce this mode.
-  - `"regenerator"` - transpile with [regenerator](https://github.com/facebook/regenerator).
-If regenerator is not installed, the exception will be thrown.
-  - a function - this function should accept the code of validation function as a string and return transpiled code.
-This option allows you to use any other transpiler you prefer.

 ## Validation errors